PlasmaPy/PlasmaPy/README.md

 # Acknowledgements

-Early development on PlasmaPy was supported in part by the U.S.
+Work on PlasmaPy has been supported in part by the U.S. Department of Energy, NASA, the Smithsonian Institution, and Google Summer of Code.
-Department of Energy, the Smithsonian Institution, and Google Summer of Code.
-Ongoing PlasmaPy development is being supported through a collaborative award from the U.S. National Science Foundation's Cyberinfrastructure for Sustained Scientific Innovation program and a NASA Heliophysics Data Environment Enhancements award.
+Ongoing PlasmaPy development is being supported through a collaborative award from the U.S. National Science Foundation's Cyberinfrastructure for Sustained Scientific Innovation program.